Molly Wilkens-Reed

 540-231-0416

-Wilkens-Reed earned Bachelor of Music degrees in Music Education and Viola Performance from the Rudi E. Scheidt School of Music at the University of Memphis, and a Master of Music degree in Viola Performance with a concentration in String Pedagogy at the Peabody Institute of the Johns Hopkins University.
+Wilkens-Reed’s students have gone on to be award-winning music educators in middle and high school orchestra programs, successful private studio teachers, professional chamber music ensemble players, arts administrators, and college music scholarship winners across the USA.
+Wilkens-Reed earned Bachelor of Music degrees in Music Education and Viola Performance from the Rudi E. Scheidt School of Music at the University of Memphis and a Master of Music degree in Viola Performance with a concentration in String Pedagogy at the Peabody Institute of the Johns Hopkins University.
 Her primary teachers include Lenny Schranze, Victoria Chiang, and Rebecca Henry.
-She is certified in the Suzuki Violin Method through book 6, studying with teacher trainers Marilyn O’Boyle and Judy Bossuat-Gallic.
+She is trained in the Suzuki Violin Method through Book 8, studying with teacher trainers Marilyn O’Boyle, Kirsten Marshall, and Judy Bossuat-Gallic.
+Molly performs with a 2009 Stanley Kiernoziak viola and bow by David Samuels.
+She resides in Blacksburg, VA with her husband and their three young sons.